quickthyme/qloop/docs/introduction.md

 An `anchor` is what facilitates the **contract** binding segments.
-To bind to an anchor essentially means to respond to its `onChange(_)` and/or `onError(_)` events.†
+To bind to an anchor essentially means to respond to its `onChange(_)` and/or `onError(_)` events.

- - An `anchor` can only receive an `input` or an `error`
+ - An `anchor` can only receive a `value` or an `error`
  - An `anchor` can only have **one subscriber**
  - An `anchor` *can* have **any number of input providers**

-Regarding that last item, you can feed an anchor from multiple inputs, and it ensures *thread-safety* through the use of Dispatch queues.
-However, even though it can have any number of input providers, it can only *retain* one `segment` at a time.
+Regarding that last item, you can feed an anchor from multiple inputs, but it can *retain* only one `segment` at a time.

-Only reason this might come up, is probably because you tried to do something brave such as attempting to fuse several inputs together "mid-stream".
-While one *can* do this, in such instances, it would be better to determine whether its possible to just use a compound segment instead, or maybe consider placing additional loops.

-Remember, the goal here is to *clarify* the *intent*, not to build *Marble Madness*.††
+`QLoopAnchor` behaves as a **semaphore** by making use of synchronous dispatch queues around its `value` and `error` nodes.
+Inputs can safely arrive on any thread, and the events are guaranteed to arrive in serial fashion, although their order is not.

+By default, `QLoopAnchor` always remembers the last `value` or `error` it received, but it  **releases them in production builds**.
+This behavior can be disabled by setting the anchor global config `releaseValues` to `false`:

+`QLoopCommon.Config.Anchor.releaseValues = false`

 <br />

- - † : `QLoopAnchor` releases its values in production builds by default, but this can be controlled by explicitly setting:

-   `QLoopCommon.Config.Anchor.releaseValues = true | false`

- - †† : (unless your intent *is* to build *Marble Madness*.)

 ---